Henry Sy: Personal life

-Death
+Death and legacy

 Sy died in his sleep on January 19, 2019, aged 94.
 He was discovered on the morning of that day, in his home in Forbes Park, Makati.
 The interment took place at the Heritage Memorial Park in Taguig, on January 24.

+The Henry Sy Sr. Hall inside the University of Santo Tomas campus was inaugurated on September 28, 2024, by the SM Foundation to commemorate Sy Sr.’s centennial.